Trudeau: Warplane shot down object over northern Canada

 North American Aerospace Defense Command, the combined U.S.-Canada organization that provides shared defense of airspace over the two nations, said it had detected an object flying at a high altitude over northern Canada.
 It wasn’t immediately clear how high up it was flying or what it was.

-Trudeau said he also spoke with President Joe Biden, who himself ordered the downing of an unidentified object over remote Alaska on Friday.
+Trudeau spoke with President Joe Biden, who also ordered the object to be shot down.
+Canadian and U.S. jets operating as part of NORAD were scrambled and it was a U.S. jet that shot down the object.

-A spokesman, Maj.
-Olivier Gallant, said both Canadian and U.S. jets operating as part of NORAD had been deployed.
-The jets were scrambled and it was a U.S. jet that shot it down.
+F-22 fighter jets have now taken out three objects in the airspace above the U.S. and Canada over seven days, a stunning development that is raising questions on just what, exactly, is hovering overhead and who has sent them.

-F-22 fighter jets have now downed three objects in the airspace above the U.S. and Canada over seven days, a stunning development in the skies that is raising questions on just what, exactly, is hovering overhead and who has sent them.
+Trudeau said Canadian forces would recover the wreckage for study.
+The Yukon is westernmost Canadian territory and the among the least populated part of Canada.

-The down came a day after White House National Security Council spokesman John Kirby said an object roughly the size of a small car was shot down in remote Alaska.
+Just about a day earlier, White House National Security Council spokesman John Kirby said an object roughly the size of a small car was shot out of the skies above remote Alaska.
 Officials couldn’t say if it contained any surveillance equipment, where it came from or what purpose it had.

 Kirby said it was shot down because it was flying at about 40,000 feet (13,000 meters) and posed a “reasonable threat” to the safety of civilian flights, not because of any knowledge that it was engaged in surveillance.